wearemothership/dicom.ts/README.md

 [![NPM](https://img.shields.io/npm/v/dicom.js.svg)](https://www.npmjs.com/package/dicom.js) [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)

-# background
+# Background
 We had a requirement to display greyscale, single frame dicom files as quickly as possible in the browser.
 Cornerstone.js, which seems ubiquitous and feature rich - just seemed too big and complex for the task, and saw that performance could be improved.
 Thought it was worth investigating accelerating things as much as possible with WebGl.

 This is the result!

-By tightly integrating the parser, decoders and renderer, moving as much as possibile to the GPU (LUT & palette conversion etc), and using safari's native jpeg2000 decoder, some decent perfomance improvements over cornerstone can be seen; ranging from 10% to 1800% faster, depending on the image type and wether it was the first decode of the library.
-Also library size is about a 5th of using core & wado loader.
+By tightly integrating the parser, decoders and renderer, moving as much as possibile to the GPU (LUT & palette conversion etc), only allowing modern browsers and using browsers jpeg decoder & safari's native jpeg2000 decoder, some decent perfomance improvements over cornerstone can be seen; ranging from 10% to 1800% faster, depending on the image type and wether it was the first decode of the library.
+Also library size is about a 5th of using cornerstone core & wado loader, so page load times will be quicker too.

-see ./example-vs-cornerstone for how we came up with the comparison figures.
+see ./example for simple react app to load dcms to a canvas see ./example-vs-cornerstone for how we came up with the comparison figures.

 ## Install